Tours and activities

 Quirky eating and entertainment

 Artists, diplomats, fellow travellers; Anthony Bourdain loved the Supper Club.
 It’s a unique experience.
-It’s best if we arrange your transport to Yeoville., this would be R200 one way, for a car.
+It’s best if we arrange your transport to Yeoville, this would be R250 one way, for a car.
 Sanza will put you in a car to send you home.
-Another R200.
+Another R250.